bharatari/newshub/docs/Conventions.md

 All services should have a manifest file in the project's native file format within the root source code directory.
 In Node.js projects, the root source code directory is generally `src` and therefore Node.js NewsHub services have their manifest files at `/src/manifest.js`.

 The manifest file defines the service's capabilities, associated roles and associated services and models.

+## Docker Images

+In the context of docker services and images, names are snake_case to follow Docker's naming convention.